 In the event of a breach, stakeholders will ask what the company did to safeguard data and whether the “reasonable man’ principle was applied.

 Companies will need to be ready to show what they have done to prevent, and mitigate the crisis and will need to communicate in a transparent manner with all stakeholders.

-International research and experience shows that when there is an incident, crisis communication is key to reduce reputational damages.
-In order to mitigate the impact a cyber attack can have on a company’s reputation and operational ability; a cyber incident response and communication plan needs to be in place.
+International research and experience show that when there is an incident, crisis communication is key to reduce reputational damages.
+In order to mitigate the impact a cyber attack can have on a company’s reputation and operational ability; cyber incident response and communication plans need to be in place.